kubernetes-sigs/vsphere-csi-driver/docs/book/features/block_volume.md

 A cluster administrator can define and expose multiple flavors of storage (from the same or different storage systems) within a cluster, each with a custom set of parameters.

-Dynamic Volume Provisioning is supported both in Vanilla Kubernetes clusters and Project Pacific clusters.
+Dynamic Volume Provisioning is supported both in Vanilla Kubernetes clusters and Supervisor clusters.

 The details for provisioning volume using topology and use of `WaitForFirstConsumer` volumeBinding mode with dynamic volume provisioning is described [here](volume_topology.md)